One of the most common questions I get asked after somebody has bought a domain name is “What do I do now?”.

 - You should have received these via email when you signed up for hosting.

-- Add name servers to your domain with your registrar.
+- Add name servers to your domain with your domain registrar.

 - Log into your registrar account and find the section for custom name servers.

 - Most registrars will have it labeled as DNS Settings or Domain Name Server Setup.

 - Wait up for between 48-72 hours for the changes to take effect.

 - Once the name servers have been updated, it can take a while to take effect.

 - Sometimes your name servers might update and change over in two hours or less.